cloudmesh-project/sp17-i524/project/S17-IO-3017/code/README.md

     <ip of host VM>:8081/plotmag

-See the analysis of lat long of eqrthquake epicenter
+See the analysis of lat long of earthquake epicenter

     <ip of host VM>:8081/plotlatlong